Volunteering at Big Orange Heart can be a rewarding and useful experience – and there’s probably more ways of doing it than you might think.

 As part of our safeguarding policies, we ask you to disclose if you have any convictions that are unspent under the Rehabilitation of Offenders Act 1974 when you sign up to a volunteering opportunity.

-By using the DBS to assess volunteers, as well as all other roles at, or which work with Big Orange Heart (formerly WP&UP), we fully comply with the DBS Code of Practice.
+By using the DBS to assess volunteers, as well as all other roles at, or which work with Big Orange Heart, we fully comply with the DBS Code of Practice.
 We are committed to treating all applicants equally and undertake not to discriminate unfairly against the subject of a positive disclosure.